NguyenLeVo/NguyenLeVo/README.md

 - 📫 How to reach me: www.linkedin.com/in/nguyenlevo & nlvo@seas.upenn.edu
 -->

-- 🔭 I'm currently working at DaVita
+- 🔭 I'm currently working at Telepharm team from Cardinal Health ^_^
 - 🌱 I'm also doing my Master's in Computer Science @Penn and serving as the President @MOSA.
 - 👯 I’m looking to collaborate on anything.
 I love tinkering and making honest mistakes.
 - 🌱 Please DM for my resume and private repos ^^